MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

+### Communicate using Markdown

+In this demo, you will learn and understand ....

+### Using GitHub Pages with Jekyll

+In this demo, you will learn and understand ....
 ### Link GitHub to Azure Boards

 In this demo, you will learn and understand ....